semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem get secret
 ```

-List of names of the project level secrets can be obtained by appending
+List of names of project-level secrets can be obtained by appending
-project name flag to the previous command:
+the project name flag to the previous command:

 ```bash
 sem get secret -p my-project